Diophantine approximation on curves

 \begin{theorem} Let $\Psi$ be an approximating function.
 Let $g$ be a dimension function such that $r^{-n}g(r)\to\infty$ as $r\to 0.$ Assume that $r\mapsto r^{-n}g(r)$ is decreasing and $r\mapsto r^{1-n}g(r)$ is increasing.
 Then

 \end{theorem}

 The conditions on the approximating function and dimension function comes into play only for the divergence case.
-In particular, the assumption that $\Psi$ is decreasing for $n=1$ is absolutely necessary due to work of Duffin-Schaeffer, as indicated above.
+In particular, the assumption that $\Psi$ is decreasing for $n=1$ is necessary due to work of Duffin--Schaeffer, as indicated above.
 For $n\geq2$, the monotonicity assumption on the approximating function $\Psi$ is not required \cite{BeresnevichVelani4}.